grain-lang/grain/stdlib/queue.md

 peek : Queue<a> -> Option<a>
 ```

-Returns the value at the beginning of the queue, without removing the value from the queue.
+Returns the value at the beginning of the queue.
+It is not removed from the queue.

 Parameters: